UCL-ARC/fortran-tooling/README.md

 pre-commit works by running a provided set of checks every time a `git commit` is attempted.

 To utilise pre-commit, it must be installed locally.
 This can be done in several ways.
-As stated above to minimise non-Fortran build systems, pre-commit can be installed globaly on MacOS using home brew
+As stated above to minimise non-Fortran build systems, pre-commit can be installed globally on macOS using home brew

 ```sh
 brew install pre-commit